DreamingDevs/data_engineering_learning/README.md

 ## Variable Sets

 - Workspace level item, scoped per workspace
-- bucket to hold the variables and value sets, set active to a value set
+- Bucket to hold the variables and value sets, set active to a value set
 - Environment specific value sets
-- can be consumed by other items in workspace
+- Can be consumed by other items in workspace
 - CI/CD compatible
 - It is not a secret store